How to Save on Lift Tickets and Ski Vacations with Points and Miles

 Important: Undercover Tourist purchases code as “travel” when using a Visa or Mastercard – and the Capital One Venture is a Mastercard.
 This means you can use your Venture miles to reimburse these purchases directly, without worrying about them being categorized as entertainment.

-2. Epic Local Pass – The Epic Local Pass provides access to more than 50 ski areas, 29 of which are unrestricted.
+- Epic Local Pass – The Epic Local Pass provides access to more than 50 ski areas, 29 of which are unrestricted.
 Holiday blackout dates for the 2026-27 season are Nov.
 27-28, 2026; Dec.
 26-31, 2026; Jan.
 16, 2027; and Feb.
 13-14, 2027.

-3. Epic Day Pass – Epic Day Pass tickets are available with advance-purchase options from one to seven days.
+- Epic Day Pass – Epic Day Pass tickets are available with advance-purchase options from one to seven days.
 You don’t have to select your dates in advance, and the days don’t have to be consecutive – a great flexible option if you’re planning just one or two ski trips this season.

-Capital One Venture Card
+Capital One Venture Rewards Credit Card

 We’ve tagged Capital One Venture as one of the best beginner cards.
 The card earns unlimited 2x miles per dollar on every purchase, every day, plus 5x miles on hotels, vacation rentals, and rental cars booked through Capital One Travel.
 The redemption rate is 1:1, where each mile equals 1 cent toward travel – making the earning and redemption structures very straightforward.

 Capital One offers flexibility through its travel purchase reimbursement feature.
 With this feature, you can use your points to pay for any travel purchase you make on your card within the last 90 days.
 So, if your ski vacation tickets are coded as travel, you can easily use your Venture miles to reimburse them.
-And with Undercover Tourist purchases coding as “travel” on your Venture Mastercard, reimbursing that expense is simple.
+And with Undercover Tourist purchases coding as “travel” on your Venture card, reimbursing that expense is simple.

-Check here for a complete guide on Capital one Miles.
+Check here for a complete guide on Capital One Miles.

 Breakdown